UniPassID/UniPass-Wallet-Docs/docs/faq/01-faq.md

 ### Where is the master key stored?

-`client slice` creates a keystore file, which is encrypted with the user's password using pbkdf2 on the client side.
+`client slice` creates a keystore file, which is encrypted with the user's password using `scrypt` on the client side.
 This keystore file is stored in UniPass cloud storage and can be saved to third-party cloud drives or locally.

 `Server slices` are encrypted with AWS's HSM (Hardware Security Module) and produced independently for each account.
 UniPass can only access them with the user's 2FA.